• Skip to primary navigation

 First, you apply as a professional voice actor on VoiceBunny by creating an account.
 Submit your profile and make sure to fill up all the required information, including your rate, language, and accent.

 After that, submit your application project which the quality control team will evaluate.
-If it passes, then you will be sent a verification code so you can finally log into the website.
+If it passes, then you will be sent a verification code so you can finally log onto the website.
 Sign the account agreement and get ready to work!

 How Does VoiceBunny Work?

-Now that you’re a “pro” on the platform, you can start doing voice overs.
+Now that you’re a “pro” on the platform, you can start doing voice-overs.
 But how do you make money on this platform?

 So, there are three ways VO artists make money: bookings, contests, and speedies.